|[ email | About W.H.Scholten | Travelling » Ukraine | Украина 2014||]|

 To explore the cities, as in 2013, I walked quite a lot, often 15 km per day (ca. 25 km per day has been my maximum).
 Walking is the best way to see everything in a city, all the stores, monuments, bad roads, all types of buildings, well, anything that might be of interest.
 I always bring drink with me (orange juice, other fruit juice, and/or soft drinks.
 This time I brought 2 water bottles that I normally use for cycling, and fill them with the drink I want to use for a walk.
 They fit into the left and right hand outer pockets on my backpack.
 The Deuter backpack is not as good for this purpose as the Jack Wolfskin ACS photopack that I used last year as it's hard to get the water bottles out of the backpack, and back in again, without taking off the back pack.
 More on this to come.

 Notes: 1.
 Pictures to come...
 I made the pictures with a RX100 and selfmade leather grip + old leather neckstrap, ca. 11mm wide, from a ca. 1950's pair of binoculars + selfmade leather add-on for weight distribution as the neckstrap is narrow.
 The leather on the camera and for the neck, are taken from an old disintegrated backback which used leather at the bottom, ca. 2.5mm thick.
 For on the camera, I used the smooth side towards the camera, with thin carpet laying dual sided sticky tape used to fix it on the camera.
-This holds up well, even many weeks in hot weather in 2013.
+This holds up well, even after many weeks in hot weather in 2013 the sticky tape remains fine.

 2. Typed at first on a tablet while on my trip, so there are surely still many typos :)